olliechick/VirtualPetsAssignment/README.txt

 To build the JAR file.
 Run the following command:

-jar cvf TestBuild.jar buildmanifest.mf src/virtualpets img config
+jar cvf newBuildName.jar buildmanifest.mf src/virtualpets img config

 "buildmanifest.mf" simply seals the jar and sets GUIMain.class as the main entry point.